 Address: Cannonball Concretion Pullout, Grassy Butte, ND 58634

-During your exploration of the north side of the park, take a moment to look at the cannonball concretions, which are strange round rocks that seem wholly out of place in the uneven and rocky landscape.
+During your exploration of the park’s north side, take a moment to look at the cannonball concretions, which are strange round rocks that seem wholly out of place in the uneven and rocky landscape.
 Round concretions are formed like a pearl without a shell, with many layers of rock adhering to the sphere over time.

 Reaching the viewing spot for the concretions is easy and takes just five minutes of walking.
 You’ll find an interpretive exhibit at the viewing area, and it’s definitely something you’ll want to visit if you’re traveling with kids and want to show them something odd, unique, and fun.

-See Related: Fun & Best Things to Do in Fargo, North Dakota
+See Related: Things to Do in Fargo, North Dakota

 9. Trek to the Missouri River from the Wind Canyon Trail